loukiakri/bbo/MODEL_DATASHEET.md

 ### Pre-processing

-Input variable scaling was applied where relevant.
+* Inputs are already scaled to the unit cube.
+* Outputs were standardised to zero mean and unit variance automatically within the model before fitting for improved surrogate modelling.
+* Further processing was only performed on the Function 1 observation outputs by projecting them into log space to handle the large range variation and flooring negative values to -130 in the projected space.

 No other data cleaning or pre-processing steps were performed.

 ### Recommended Uses
 * Surrogate modelling